tidev/appc-daemon/docs/Overview.md

 ## Overview

-The Appc Daemon a server that runs on a developer's computer and hosts services which power the tooling for Axway products such as Axway Titanium SDK.
+The Appc Daemon is a server that runs on a developer's computer and hosts services which power the tooling for Axway products such as Axway Titanium SDK.

 Traditionally each product has had it's own tooling such as command line tools.
 These tools are